functorz-tech/momen_doc/data/data_model.md

 - For videos, use a folder named `video` and compress to `video.zip`.
 - For Excel, doc, pdf, and audio files, use a folder named `file` and compress to `file.zip`.

-**Only single media type imports are supported at a time.
+**Only one media type can be imported at a time.
 For example, you cannot batch import images and videos together.
 If your data contains both, store them in different tables and establish relationships before importing separately.**

 ### 6. Preview